w3f/polkadot-wiki/docs/learn/learn-vault-guides.md

 You can open `add_specs_statemine-sr25519` on your browser (just drag the file on an open tab).
 This is a .png file containing the QR code to add statemine chain specification into the Vault App.
 You can do the same with the `load_metadata_statemineV9370`.
-This is a .apng file containing the QR code fountain to do the metadata update for statemine.
+This is a .apng file containing the QR code fountain to do the metadata update for Statemine.

 ## Metadata Portal